 Attracting the a Robin to your yard with a bird feeder can be tricky.
 Robins are ground feeders, so a platform feeder is your best choice for the robin.
 Place the feeder low to the ground and even on the ground.
 The pictures below are some examples of the different types of platform feeders you may want to consider.

 Any size, shape, or style can be used.
 All the food mention above can be placed on a platform feeder.
-Also known as tray feeders and fly thru feeders.
+Platform feeders are also known as tray feeders and fly thru feeders.
+Platform Feeders can also be WINDOW FEEDERS.

 Any size, shape, or design can be used with the interior dimensions closely related to a 7" x 8" floor, with an interior height of 8".
 You can hang your house anywhere from 5'-25' high, facing the opening in any direction.
 If you plan to place more than one robin house, place your nest boxes 65' apart to avoid territorial denomination.